nkuhlen/replication-study-financial-macro/README.md

 2. Install Miniconda or Anaconda in case they are not already installed and make sure that a LaTeX distribution can be found on your path.

 3. Make sure a Matlab executable is added to your path.
-On Mac, this can be achieved by opening the bash profile in a shell and adding for example:
+Under Mac OS X, this can be achieved by opening the bash profile in a shell and adding for example:

         # Matlab directory
         export PATH="${PATH}:/Applications/MATLAB_R2014b.app/bin"